2024 Scholarships - Cass County | CampusReel

 2024 Cass County Scholarships

 Cass County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 39% of Cass County residents in Missouri over the age of 25 have graduated with a professional degree - 23% have completed high school.
+Despite high costs, 75% of Cass County residents in North Dakota over the age of 25 have graduated with a professional degree - 19% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Cass County residents in Missouri will continue to need help paying for college.
-3,141 men and 2,994 women are enrolled in grades 9-12 while 1,611 men 2,198 women are currently undergraduates in college.
+It’s clear that Cass County residents in North Dakota will continue to need help paying for college.
+3,022 men and 2,958 women are enrolled in grades 9-12 while 8,754 men 8,689 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Cass County residents and can help pay for school in a variety of ways.
 Cass County scholarships, whether they are exclusively available to Cass County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Cass County residents.

 How much total award money and scholarships are available for Cass County residents?